lammps/lammps/doc/src/Packages_details.rst

 for evaluating custom potential function to an embedded Python interpreter as used in the :ref:`PYTHON package <PKG-PYTHON>`.
-On the other hand, since the potentials are evaluated form analytical expressions, they are more accurate than what can be done with :ref:`tabulated potentials <tabulate>`.
-Using the runtime evaluation comes with a significant increase in runtime.
+On the other hand, since the potentials are evaluated form analytical expressions, they are more precise than what can be done with :ref:`tabulated potentials <tabulate>`.

 **Authors:** Axel Kohlmeyer (Temple U).
 Lepton itself is developed by Peter Eastman at Stanford University.